PaoloRibeca/KPop/README.md

 * [`KPopTwist`](#43-kpoptwist).
 It implements the unsupervised generation of coordinate transformations (or "twisters") from databases of *k*-mer spectra.
 Each transformation is optimised for the database at hand, and turns ("twists") *k*-mer spectra into numerical vectors of a typically very much reduced dimensionality.
 The transformation can be stored as a binary object for future use
 * [`KPopTwistDB`](#44-kpoptwistdb).
 It implements a number of operations on twisted spectra.
 It can: use an existing twister to twist *k*-mer spectra; generate databases of twisted spectra and output/input them as binary files or text tables; compute and summarise distances between twisted spectra; and more.

-The following figures summarises the main typical data transformations that are possible, and the file formats used to encode inputs and outputs in each case:
+The following figure summarises the main typical data transformations that are possible and the file formats used to encode inputs and outputs in each case:

 ![KPop-main-data-formats](images/KPop-DataFormats-RR.png)